adam-kral/apo-holo-protein-structure-stats/README.md

 #### ah-filter-structures

  Filters structures and extracts metadata using the parsed mmcif structures.

-To modify the script functionality, you can inherit class StructureProcessor.